 Decisions on Proxy Voting.
 Proxy Statements issued by portfolio companies are reviewed by the investment analyst assigned responsibility for the particular portfolio company.
 Proxies are voted in accordance with the general policies as described in Part II above.
 Any internal recommendation to consider voting in a manner contrary to the recommendations of the company's Board of Directors is presented to Southeastern's CEO or President for final decision before implementation.
 In addition, a conflict of interest review is performed with respect to each vote (see "Conflicts of Interest" below).
+Although analysts may review the voting research and recommendations of an independent proxy service provider, such research is not determinative and must not be relied on if the analyst feels the advice is based on materially inaccurate or incomplete information.

 Attendance at Shareholders' Meetings.
 A representative of Southeastern may attend shareholders meetings where there are special or unusual issues to be presented to shareholders.
 If Southeastern has determined to oppose management's position, the representative may vote the shares of its clients in person rather than using the normal proxy voting procedures to return proxies to management.

 Conflicts of Interest.
 Occasions may arise where Southeastern or one of its personnel could have a conflict of interest with respect to a particular proxy vote.
 For example, there may be occasions where Southeastern has invested client assets in a company for which Southeastern also provides investment management services, or one of Southeastern's clients may have a material interest in the outcome of a vote.
 It is also possible that Southeastern's personnel may have a personal conflict of interest with respect to a vote, such as familial relationship with company management.